Axway/mft-convert/content/en/docs/TransferCFT/app_integration_intro/synch_comm_tcpip_intro/_index.md

 #### Web services

 When using web services the default media identifier used is the first once declared in the general CFTPARM object.
-Additionally, you can override this in the web services XML file by adding the desired COM using the format <span class="code">`<axw:CFTCOM_ID>COM0</axw:CFTCOM_ID>`</span> in the SOAP request.
+Additionally, you can override this in the web services XML file by adding the desired COM using the format `<axw:CFTCOM_ID>COM0</axw:CFTCOM_ID>` in the SOAP request.

 #### Transfer CFT UI